 - Organizational Culture: It encompasses the procedure followed, standard behaviour and language or tone used during communication.

 - Communication Assets: It entails the quality and quantity of the transferred message in terms of validity, suitability, completeness and relevance.

 - Members involved: It covers the stakeholders involved in the process of communication, be it employees, managers, or other outside parties such as suppliers, creditors, etc., to know their communication skills.

 The nature of the communication audit to be conducted will solely depend on the type of the organization, along with its needs and problems.

 Objectives of Communication Audit

-The objectives of the communication audit have been boiled down in the points below:
+The objectives of the communication audit are:

 - To diagnose the current communication practices